kate-bagenzo/strawberry-starter/src/posts/example_posts/installation.md

 Create a new post now - give it a title and today's date.
 When you save the file, you should see it appear on the dev server.

 ## The index and navbar
 There are some other pages on your site besides blog posts, though!
 You'll notice there's a navigation bar at the top of your blog with three links: `home`, `all_posts`, and `about`.
-These pages are all Markdown files, so editing them is similar to editing blogposts - they're just located in different places:
+These pages are all Markdown files, so editing them is similar to editing blog posts - they're just located in different places:
 - The home page (index) is located at `src/index.md`.
 - `all_posts.md` and `about.md` are found at `src/info`.
     - Any .md file written in the `info` folder will also appear in the navbar!